 what I’m wearing

 For reference, I’m typically a size 8/10 on the bottom and a medium on top, but it ranges ALL the time for me with so many pieces, and I’ve learned that’s okay and normal!
-Your body is not made to fit into clothes, clothes are made to fit your body.
-Fashion is an incredible way to express yourself and your current style, but you are made in a Creator’s image that has designed you for much more than worrying about the way your arms look in a tank top (easier said than done, I know).
+Our bodies are not made to fit into clothes, clothes are made to fit our bodies.
+Fashion is an incredible way to express ourselves and our current style, but it’s important to keep in mind that we are created for much more than worrying about the way our arms look in a tank top (easier said than done, I know).
 The better you feel in the outfit, the better you’ll look in the outfit.

 My personal style fluctuates week to week, and pretty seasonally, too.
 My style tends to be more boho + eclectic in the summer, preppy in the spring, colorful + edgy in the winter, and classic cozy in the fall.
 But again, it changes frequently depending on what I’m feeling, what I’m seeing, and how inspired I am.
 Some days I feel braver and bolder in my outfit choices than others, and that’s okay.
 Not every outfit has to be a groundbreaking look for the fashion world.
 Sometimes it’s just a good and classic outfit that’s easily replicated.
 I hope to convey a little bit of all of that in this weekly runway roundup.